 Ushers help to assist and make welcome each church worshiper.
 Their duties include the following: Prepare the sanctuary for worship Greet and seat people and distribute bulletins Collect the offering Return the sanctuary to original condition (pews neat, table and chairs covered, etc.) Ushers will typically meet at the beginning of the year for orientation and scheduling.
 Each member serves a term of 3 years.

 If you find that on any given assignment week you may have a conflict, please work with others on the list to see if they can either switch with you or take your place.
 Phone lists have been sent to all participants.
-If you are having issues after trying, please contact Joann Scott. firstname.lastname@example.org
+If you are having issues after trying, please contact Cassie Soucy

 Social Hour Information and Instructions

 What does it mean to host Social hour?
-Each week there will be an Early Service Fellowship team, a Second Service Fellowship team, as well as a team of bakers.
+Each week there will be a set up, server and clean up, as well as a team of bakers.
 The Service Fellowship teams host the Social Hour.
 One member of the Fellowship teams will be assigned as a Kitchen Chief (KC).
 The Kitchen Chiefs are responsible for bringing Milk and Juice each week.
-We have one set of bakers each week to handle both services.
-As a SOCIAL HOUR HOST, we ask that you: Before Church: Arrive at church by 8:15 to help set up the Social Room, and prepare food and beverages for coffee hour.
+As a SOCIAL HOUR HOST, we ask that you: Before Church: Arrive at church by 9:15 to help set up the Social Room, and prepare food and beverages for coffee hour.
 The set-up should be complete before the church service starts.
 At the start of the last hymn of the service: Return to the kitchen to move all of the food and beverages into the Social Room.
 During Social hour: One volunteer should be stationed to help pre-pour and serve juice for children.
 The other volunteers can socialize and ensure that we don’t run out of beverages.
 After Social hour: The volunteers should help clean up.
 All of the dishes will be washed in the dishwasher.
 Any leftover food needs to be put away.
 Coffee pots washed and set to dry.
 Tables need to be wiped off.
 Trash needs to be taken to the dumper.
-Clean-up is usually done between noon and 12:30.
 As a BAKER we ask that you: Bring 4 dozen baked goods, or if you prefer to bring some cheese and crackers, or fruit, or whatever you think the congregation will enjoy.
-Bring the goodies to the church for the first service (if possible)
+Bring the goodies to the church by 9:30 am.